 A ‘control panel’ can even be set up to track an agreed list of issues in dispute prepared by the parties.
 For each issue on the list, the ‘control panel’ of the spreadsheet can set forth the various options available to the tribunal for each issue in dispute (whether through a pull-down menu or the ability to enter a specific number within a particular range).
 After the tribunal has deliberated and decided on how it will decide each of the issues in dispute, it can enter its determinations into the ‘control panel’ and immediately see the resulting damages calculation.

 In some cases, the parties or the tribunal may explore the possibility of the damages experts submitting a joint report.
 The idea behind a joint report is to identify areas of agreement and disagreement and, if possible, to encourage the experts to reach agreement on the model that they use.
-Sometimes the tribunal might request the parties to instruct their experts to work on preparing a joint model that offers certain functionality for the tribunal to facilitate its calculation of damages.
+Sometimes the tribunal might request the parties to instruct their experts to work on preparing a joint model that offers certain functionality to facilitate the tribunal’s calculation of damages.

 Again, this may raise significant questions regarding costs and potential delays.

-Obviously, a joint model is not always possible or worthwhile to pursue.
+Obviously, it is not always possible or worthwhile to pursue a joint model.
 For example, in some cases, the damages experts may have created two entirely different models.
 The structure of the two models may be so different that there are not easy ways for one expert to adapt its model to accommodate different assumptions by the other side’s expert.
 If the experts were instructed to prepare a joint model, in such a case, it might merely consist of copying the two distinct models into one spreadsheet.

 However, even that may be of some benefit to the tribunal in some cases.
 Among other things, it might enable the tribunal to more easily compare the two models, particularly if there is a joint ‘control panel’ tab that allows the tribunal to calculate damages under both models based on the same key input variables.
 It can also be useful to determine why the different models reach different conclusions.
 The key differences may be identified more easily.